Organizing components

 Elements

-If you have a lot of style declarations inside your component file, enough to make the file difficult to read, you should create a separate file ComponentName.elements.ts where you will store your custom components.
+If you have many style declarations inside your component file, making it difficult to read, create a separate file named `ComponentName.elements.ts to store your custom styled components.

 Example: